-I went to Mass is often as I could, I attended benediction, donated to lots of my pocket money to charities, and began to want to be a priest.
+I went to Mass is often as I could, I attended benediction, donated lots of my pocket money to charities, and began to want to be a priest.
 I was sure that I was not really good enough for the job, though.
-I felt sure God must have been angry with me, or else he would not given me all those experiences.
+I felt sure God must have been angry with me, or else he wouldn’t have given me all those experiences.
 Still, I enjoyed the Catholic ceremonies, and I felt good attending them as long as I didn’t have to wear a tie.

 Eventually, I left the orphanage, and went to live with my father and stepmother.
 Slowly, the seizures tapered off.
 And so did the strange behaviors I enacted between them.
-I continued to have a brief seizure-like events for a long time afterwards.
+I continued to have brief seizure-like events for a long time afterwards.
 During my seizures, the point of light had an emphatic quality.
 As my epilepsy tapered off, almost anything that had an emphatic quality could send chills and tingles running through my body.
 I became psychic for awhile, too.
-If an object was missing, I could mentally divide the House in half, and I would ” know ” which side of the house to was on.
+If an object was missing, I could mentally divide the House in half, and I would “know” which side of the house it was on.
 And I could divide that space in half, and know which side it was on.
 I could repeat the process until only a very small area remained.
 Then, I would walk over and pick up the object I was looking for.

 I think what happens is that sexual arousal is an altered state of consciousness.
-Many of the neural structures involved in temporal lobe epilepsy find themselves with new jobs to do when puberty begins. these structures will have worked harder in the brains of children with temporal lobe epilepsy, so when they take on the new duties of managing sexuality and romantic love in adolescence, their thresholds are much lower than they would be for others.
-In adulthood, these individuals often demonstrate hyper sexuality, an intense vulnerability to romantic feelings and sensitivity to its disappointments, as well as a predisposition toward spiritual traditions that emphasize love.
-I have several sets of data, awaiting collation, the to test whether this hypothesis is valid or not.
+Many of the neural structures involved in temporal lobe epilepsy find themselves with new jobs to do when puberty begins.
+These structures will have worked harder in the brains of children with temporal lobe epilepsy, so when they take on the new duties of managing sexuality and romantic love in adolescence, their thresholds are much lower than they would be for others.
+In adulthood, these individuals often demonstrate hyper sexuality, an intense vulnerability to sexual and romantic feelings and sensitivity to their disappointments, as well as a predisposition toward spiritual traditions that emphasize love.
+I have several sets of data, awaiting collation, to test whether this hypothesis is valid or not.

 While I’m on the subject, I think the same idea can be used to explain hyposexuality.
 There, pathways and microstructures involved in normal sexuality are involved with seizural activity.
-Or, alternately, lower thresholds in the wake of seizural activity keep these pathways better connected to portions of the neural matrix outside those that support sexual functioning. and what might be a sexual trigger for normal individual could actually inspire anxiety in another.
+Or, alternately, lower thresholds in the wake of seizural activity keep these pathways better connected to portions of the neural matrix outside those that support sexual functioning.
+And what might be a sexual trigger for normal individual could actually inspire anxiety in another.

 Later, this same man was to become one of my most important subjects, even though he never filled out even one or questionnaires, underwent a formal interview, or even understood the point of the research he was participating in.

-Enhanced visual acuity has to do with the the visual portion of the brain’s vestibular system.
-This is the system that accommodates for your eyes ‘ movement when you’re walking.
+Enhanced visual acuity has to do with the visual portion of the brain’s vestibular system.
+This is the system that accommodates for your eyes movement when you’re walking.
 Without it, you’d see the world shaking with each step you took.
-Enhanced visual acuity turns on the the accommodating mechanism even when you aren’t walking.
+Enhanced visual acuity turns on the accommodating mechanism even when you aren’t walking.

-People with enhanced visual acuity are usually very positive people. people at the other end of this spectrum, with suppressed visual acuity, often shows signs of depression.
+People with enhanced visual acuity are usually very positive people.
+People at the other end of this spectrum, with suppressed visual acuity, often shows signs of depression.
 In fact, they have a higher-than-normal-suicide rate.

-The first time I’ve experienced Enhanced Visual Acuity, I could only say: “Yes!
+The first time I experienced Enhanced Visual Acuity, I could only say: “Yes!
 This is it!
 This is a spiritual awakening, just like the ones I’ve read about!”
 Later, “Spiritual awakening” turned out to be only one of several ways to describe the experience.

 I found a meditation technique that worked for me, and I practiced it for several months.
-After each session, by experienced enhanced visual acuity for a couple of hours afterwards.
+After each session, my enhanced visual acuity (E.V.A.) for a couple of hours afterwards.
 I also experimented with several different Yoga techniques during this time, so that I was actually doing five hours of spiritual practice a day.
 One night, as I was falling asleep, I felt strange sensation in my chest that lasted for just one second.
 When I awoke the next morning I was in a state of enhanced visual acuity, and feeling a tremendous, even blissful, sense of well-being.
 It lasted for quite a long time.
 Over a year.

 While all of this was happening, I was going through another process.
 When I was in college, I had studied the history and philosophy of science.
 I really like its overriding philosophical message, that every experience, or set of phenomena, could be seen in different ways.
 In ancient Greek, and a modern astronomer, looking at the sky viewed the same things, but saw something completely different.
 Each view is valid in its time and place.
 The process where one of view of the world is replaced by another followed certain rules.
 The truths of today are and the discarded myths of tomorrow.
 We hold these myths in respect, but we no longer use them in any practical way.

-Before I ever learned any spiritual teachings, I knew that they were only one way of explaining to the phenomenon people call spirituality.
+Before I ever learned any spiritual teachings, I knew that they were only one way of explaining the phenomenon people call spirituality.